UPDATE: Wednesday, November 12, 2025

 We’ve created a communications toolkit to help organizations support their communities during the SNAP uncertainties.
-Download the kit on the left sidebar, and using community resources links below.
+Download the kit on the left sidebar, and use community resources links below.
+New information is emerging every day for the 1.2 million Ohioans who use $234 million in SNAP each month to purchase food.
+To keep up, one place our team follows is The Hill.

 The situation